Hao Bao, Clinical Data Manager

 Jim Litch is director of the GAPPS Perinatal Interventions Program (PIP) and also leads GAPPS' work on the Every Preemie - SCALE initiative, a USAID-funded global effort to prevent and manage preterm birth and low birth weight babies.
 Jim’s work in global health began more than 25 years ago and he has lived and worked in a number of settings in Africa and Asia, including serving as Senior Advisor for the Family Health Division of the Nepal Ministry of Health.
 He has held positions with PATH, CDC, University of Washington, and Johns Hopkins University/Jhpiego.
 Immediately prior to GAPPS, Jim was the Senior Newborn, Child and Maternal Health Specialist at PATH, where he directed a broad portfolio of innovative implementation research and technology projects, and was PATH's lead on the USAID BASICS child survival program.
 He is also a clinical assistant professor in the Department of Global Health and Department of Epidemiology at the University of Washington.
 He has been a consultant and a reviewer for the WHO, the USAID Maternal Child Survival Program, the Bill & Melinda Gates Foundation, and other global health organizations.
 He is on the editorial board of the Journal of Global Health.

 Brenda Majercin provides development guidance to GAPPS in her role as senior director of development for Seattle Children’s where she manages programs designed to develop and strengthen relationships with key constituents of Seattle Children’s Foundation.
 Prior to joining Children’s, she was development director at the University of Washington.
 Before transitioning into the development field, Brenda served as the director of a domestic violence agency in San Francisco.
 She holds degrees in philosophy and classical Greek from Southern Illinois University.

 Suzanne Roman is the Senior Accountant for the Preventing Preterm Birth initiative, a series of grants within the Grand Challenges in Global Health.
 She comes to GAPPS from Seattle Children’s Research Institute’s Office of Research Finance, where she worked for 8 years on the financial reporting of federal and foundation grants.
-She holds a bachelor’s degree in art history and a graduate certificate in accounting.
+She holds a bachelor’s degree in art history and a graduate certificate in accounting, both from the University of Washington.